yangyan22/Token-Mixer/README.md

-# Token-Mixer: Bind Image and Text in One Embedding Space for Medical Image Reporting (submitted to TMI-2023)
+# Token-Mixer: Bind Image and Text in One Embedding Space for Medical Image Reporting (Published in IEEE TMI)
 The Official Pytorch Implementation of Token-Mixer.

 ## Abstract